lspahija/blizzardberry/README.md

 - Create admin UI form allowing user to manually create actions like chatbase allows
 - automatically pull docs from website during onboarding for RAG?
 - [optimize RAG pipeline](#frankies-tips-to-optimize-rag)
+- clients for non-js frontends i.e. desktop and mobile apps
+- allow user to use voice, the ideal is that they just talk to computer

 ## Competition
 - https://www.chatbase.co/